-The global landscape for fighting tax evasion and avoidance has changed substantially over the last few years.
+The fight against tax evasion and tax avoidance has progressed substantially over the last few years.
 International co-operation and exchange of information (EOI) have emerged as vital tools in tackling illicit financial flows (IFFs).
 Countries that are destinations for these flows, including financial centres in Europe, Asia, America, the Caribbean and Pacific, now participate in the global effort to improve tax transparency and EOI for tax purposes thus helping developing countries to prevent the outflows and identify the people involved.

-The recent report from the African Union and United Nations Economic Commission for Africa’s High Level Panel on Illicit Financial Flows from Africa has focused attention on the scale of IFFs from Africa.
-It estimated that Africa loses $50 to $60 billion each year through IFFs.
-This includes money from tax evasion and other criminal activities (corruption, money laundering, etc.) which undermine Africa’s development and governance agenda.
-The report also identifies ways to tackle IFFs, including through EOI and improved international tax co-operation.
+A recent report from the High Level Panel on illicit financial flows from Africa focused attention on the scale of IFFs from Africa.
+It estimated that Africa loses USD 50 to USD 60 billion each year through IFFs.
+This includes money from tax evasion and other criminal activities (corruption, money laundering etc.) which undermine Africa’s development and governance agenda.
+The report also identified ways to tackle IFFs, including through EOI and improved international tax co-operation.

-Progress in enhancing international tax co-operation in Africa has been made through the framework of the Global Forum’s Africa Initiative, led by a number of African members.
-But African countries are still not fully exploiting recent advances in international tax co-operation and EOI:
+While important progress has been made through the framework of the Global Forum’s Africa Initiative, African countries are still not fully exploiting recent advances in international tax co-operation and EOI:

-Following the Yaoundé Declaration, African Ministers of Finance, Economy and Integration have called upon the African Union “to lead in the tax transparency and information exchange agenda for Africa, and foster stronger collaboration among countries and regions to stem illicit flows and enhance domestic resource mobilization on the continent”.
-This was a key message of the Declaration released at the Ministerial segment of the 2nd AU Specialized Technical Committee (STC) on Finance, Monetary Affairs, Economic Planning and Integration held in Addis-Ababa on 16-17 April 2018.
+In the declaration released at the ministerial segment of the second AU Specialised Technical Committee on Finance, Monetary Affairs, Economic Planning and Integration, which was held in Addis-Ababa on 16-17 April 2018, ministers called upon the African Union “to lead in the tax transparency and information exchange agenda for Africa, and foster stronger collaboration among countries and regions to stem illicit flows and enhance domestic resource mobilisation on the continent”.